 The next day he wanted to use the lines again.
 I took out a bag of plastic Easter eggs.
 I set one at each end or switch in the line for a total of 30 on the floor.
 First I had him clear one line as fast as he could and drop each egg in the bucket.
 Then he had to put them all back as fast as he could.
 Lots of quick turns!
 He did one line at a time.
 Once all the eggs were replaced, I had him do all the eggs at once!
 He finished by lining them up and counting them.

 I hope you enjoyed our simple indoor gross motor activities!
 We sure did!
-I am confident that these gross motor sensory games gave my son a good amount of proprioception and vestibular input.
+I am confident that these sensory motor activities gave my son a good amount of proprioception and vestibular input.
 Plus they are great energy busters!

 Click on the link or on the image below for all our sensory play ideas for kids.